Pre-K Special Education Teacher Jobs in USA with Visa Sponsorship

 Can I work as a Pre-K Special Education Teacher on other visa types?

-J-1 teacher exchange programs are common for international special education teachers, offering 1-3 year placements with potential for H-1B transition.
+J-1 visa teacher exchange programs are common for international special education teachers, offering 1-3 year placements with potential for H-1B transition.
 TN visa holders (Canadian/Mexican citizens) can qualify if they meet specialty occupation requirements.
 F-1 OPT allows recent graduates to work while pursuing H-1B sponsorship, though positions may be limited.

 Do I need U.S. special education certification before applying for sponsored positions?